 (a) Independent Efforts.
 A work made in the course of independent efforts is the property of the faculty member, who has the right to determine the disposition of such work and the revenue derived from such work.
-As used in this Section, the term "independent efforts" means that:
+As used in this Section, the term "independent efforts" means:

-(1) the ideas came from the faculty member;

-(2) the work was not University supported; and

-(3) the University shall not be held responsible for any opinions expressed in the work.
+- (1) the ideas came from the faculty member; - (2) the work did not receive appreciable University resources; and - (3) the University shall not be held responsible for any opinions expressed in the work.